b3fr4nk/Python-CLI-Games-Tutorial/P01-Flash-Cards/content.md

 > JSON is a very popular way to store and transmit data in the internet.
 It is a great format for data because it is easy for computers and humans to read it and write it.
 > JSON's basic structure is comma-delimited **Key-Value Pairs** surrounded by curly-bracies `{}`.
 Notice that keys are strings, and values can be any form of data, including arrays `[]`, and objects `{}`.
 By having arrays and objects as values gives JSON a nested tree structure.
 As you use JSON more you will become very familiar with its structure.

+Check your JSON with the JSON Validator/formatter: https://jsonformatter.curiousconcept.com

 # Read a File

 A python script `.py` can read files around it using file system commands native to python.